adstuart/azure-privatelink-multiregion-siterecovery-asr/README.md

 - [1] Upon re-protect, the **same** FQDN is used for ASR Vault access.
 (In our case a packet sniff reveals that is _7548582474929277163-asr-pod01-rcm1.cus_.

-- [2] Our Virtual Machine that is trying to contact the vault, now hosted in the RED VNet, resolves this FQDN to a Public IP address, why?
+- [2] Our Virtual Machine that is trying to contact the vault, now hosted in the RED VNet, this fails, why?

   - Either

-[a] **The red Virtual Network is not connected to an Azure DNS Private Zone for privatelink.siterecovery.windowsazure.com**
+[a] **The red Virtual Network is not connected to an Azure DNS Private Zone for privatelink.siterecovery.windowsazure.com** (Thereby returning a public IP address, and failing due to Storage Account firewall access)

   - or